buddypress/buddypress/docs/developer/group-extension/README.md

 - `settings_screen()`: outputs the fallback markup for your `create` / `edit` / `admin` screens.
 - `settings_screen_save()`: called after changes are submitted from the `create` / `edit` / `admin` screens.
 This method should contain the logic necessary to catch settings form submits, validate submitted settings, and save them to the database.

-**NB**: these 2 methods include the `$group_id` argument so that you can customize your output/handler according to the current group being created, edited or adminstrated.
+**NB**: these 2 methods include the `$group_id` argument so that you can customize your output/handler according to the current group being created, edited or administrated.

 Let's improve our example of basic group extension including a feature to let the creator/administrator of the group decide whether they want to "activate" the group extension main tab for their group.